-- 1. In the directors opinion, the financial statements and notes, as set out on pages 4 22, are in accordance with the Corporations Act 2001, including: - (a) complying with Accounting Standards in Australia as detailed in Note 1 to the financial statements and the Corporations Regulations 2001; and - (b) giving a true and fair view of the financial position as at 31 March 2022 and performance for the year ended on that date of the company in accordance with the accounting policies described in Note 1 to the financial statements. - In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. In the directors opinion, the financial statements and notes thereto, as set out on pages 4 22, are in accordance with the Corporations Act 2001, including: - (a) complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001; and - (b) giving a true and fair view of the financial position as at 31 March 2023 and performance for the year ended on that date of the company. - In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.